 In 1980, schools were just beginning to include computer courses as a standard practice.
 Today, the way teachers and students use the internet is mind-blowing.
 Over the past decade in particular, education has changed dramatically due to the influence and abilities of the Internet.
 With countless learning tools available at their fingertips, students today can enjoy a fuller, more engaging learning experience.
-This change is a boon for publishers who hope to grow their business through digital learning publications.
+This change is a boon for publishers who hope to grow their businesses through digital learning publications.
 Online learning has improved education in countless ways, but the following are the top seven.

 #1 - Research Is Conducted Mostly Online